 Floors including sub-floors

 Repair category 1

-Notes There are areas of creaky flooring.
+Notes The flooring was found to be generally level and firm to the tread.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.